deedy/Satellite-Orbit-Simulation/README.md

 %
 % At the end, the altitude ranges are displayed, as well as the orbit type
 % - LEO or MEO
-% The simulation only takes into account the the influence of the Earth
+% The simulation only takes into account the influence of the Earth
 %CODED BY DEBARGHYA DAS